LakeinLove/Mage-The-Awakening/Character Mechanics/Merits/Egregore.md

 ### Mysteriorum Focus (•••••):

 Your character connects with the Order’s fundamental ethos, on a level beyond most any other members.
-When she’s in an Order Sanctum, she’s considered to have a Medium sympathetic connection to all members of the Order.
+When she’s in an Order [[Sanctum]], she’s considered to have a Medium sympathetic connection to all members of the Order.